The Newest of Top Crete Attractions

-We visited in early May and then again in mid June and found the Park had already taken on a different form.
-We'll be returning later on in the summer to see the progress and changing nature of the plants and trees.
+We have visited in early May and then again in mid June and found the Park had already taken on a different form.
+We'll like to return at least two or thee times a year to see the progress and changing nature of the plants and trees.
 Whatever time of year you visit you're assured of colour, fragrance and variety.

 Phoenix from the Ashes

-The Botanical Park itself was the brainchild of four brothers who saw their livelihood, land, olive groves and orange trees destroyed by a devastating wild fire in October 2004.
+The Botanic Garden and Park of Crete itself was the brainchild of four brothers who saw their livelihood, land, olive groves and orange trees destroyed by a devastating wild fire in October 2004.
 The damage was unprecedented.
 Sixty thousand olive trees, some over 400 hundred years old, were destroyed leaving the whole village ruined both financially and ecologically.

-The trail is suitable for all reasonably fit and active people with good mobility.
-We recommend that to get the very best from the Botanical Park, take it slowly so you can really appreciate the 150 or so species of fruit trees, herbs, pharmaceutical and ornamental plants that line the trail.
+The nature trail is suitable for all reasonably fit and active people with good mobility.
+We recommend that to get the very best from the Botanic garden and park, take it slowly so you can really appreciate the 150 or so species of fruit trees, herbs, pharmaceutical and ornamental plants that line the trail.

 There are plenty of resting stops throughout, none better than the very scenic small lake with ducks and geese gliding through the cool water.
 Needless to say, it is better to avoid the midday sun in Crete in the summer months, so either go early in the morning or in the late afternoon.

-The Botanical Park of Crete is open every day from the beginning of May right through to the end of October,: 8:00 am - 8:30 pm.
+The Botanic Park of Crete is open every day from the beginning of May right through to the end of October,: 8:30 am - 8:30 pm.

 Botanical Park Restaurant